The SAFE U Initiative

 What makes us different?

-Quite simply, our suicide intervention programme is evidence-based and constantly pushing the boundaries beyond what has been achieved with the limited suicide support existing in Singapore.
+In the complex and ambiguous world which we live in, solutions need to respond well to unanticipated situations.
+Our suicide intervention programme is not only evidence-based but constantly pushing the boundaries beyond what has been achieved with the limited suicide support existing in Singapore.
 You won't find a similar one in Singapore and Asia because our work is highly original and experiential.
 We are not another peer support initiative or crisis hotline.
-We have moved ahead of the curve in Singapore's National Mental Health and Well-Being Strategy by integrating different tiers of care within our programme.
+We have moved ahead of the curve in Singapore's National Mental Health and Well-Being Strategy through our forward thinking.

 We resolve what is known as the ‘Suicide Prevention Paradox'.